ix-ax/AXOpen/src/core/ctrl/README.md

 ## AxoSequencer

-AxoSequencer is an IxCordinator class provides triggering the AxoStep-s inside the sequence in the order they are written.
+AxoSequencer is an AxoCordinator class provides triggering the AxoStep-s inside the sequence in the order they are written.

 AxoSequencer extends from AxoTask so it also has to be initialized by calling its `Initialize()` method and started using its `Invoke()` method.